 - Dry white wine: Wine adds acidity and depth to the sauce, helping to balance the richness of the guanciale.
 If you prefer not to use alcohol, you can substitute it with chicken broth or simply omit it.

-- Peeled tomatoes: San Marzano tomatoes are ideal for their sweet flavor and low acidity, creating a rich tomato sauce.
+- Peeled tomatoes: San Marzano tomatoes are ideal due to their sweet flavor and low acidity, which creates a rich tomato sauce.
 If unavailable, any good-quality canned whole peeled tomatoes will work.
-Pecorino Romano cheese: This sharp, salty sheep’s milk cheese adds a tangy finish to the dish.

-- Parmigiano-Reggiano can be used as a substitute, though it will give a slightly different flavor profile.
+- Pecorino Romano cheese: This sharp, salty cheese made from sheep’s milk adds a tangy finish to the dish.
+Parmigiano-Reggiano can be used as a substitute, though it will give a slightly different flavor profile.

 How to Make Rigatoni all’Amatriciana

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 1. Cook the Pasta: Bring a large pot of salted water to a boil over medium-high heat.
 Add the rigatoni and cook until al dente according to package instructions.
 Before draining, reserve one cup of pasta water for later use.